AkwerigbeO/airbnb-clone-project/README.md

 The backend never stores raw credit card details; only transaction references and status information are saved.

 🔹 Importance: Ensures financial data is processed securely, protecting users and the platform from fraud.

+⚙️ CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines are essential for automating the process of building, testing, and deploying the application.
+They ensure that every code change is automatically validated and deployed in a reliable, consistent, and efficient manner.

+What is CI/CD?

+Continuous Integration (CI): Automatically builds and tests new code each time changes are pushed to the repository.
+This helps detect errors early and maintain a stable codebase.

+Continuous Deployment (CD): Automatically deploys tested and verified code to production or staging environments, ensuring faster delivery and reducing manual intervention.

+Importance for the Project

+Implementing a CI/CD pipeline enhances collaboration, reliability, and productivity among developers.
+It ensures that:

+Code changes are tested before merging, preventing regressions.

+Deployments are repeatable, predictable, and less prone to human error.

+New features and bug fixes reach users more quickly.

+Tools & Technologies

+The project’s CI/CD process can be built using the following tools:

+GitHub Actions: Automates workflows such as testing, linting, building Docker images, and deploying code.

+Docker: Ensures that the application runs consistently across all environments (development, staging, and production).

+Docker Compose: Used to define and manage multi-container services during automated testing.

+AWS / Render / DigitalOcean (Optional): For hosting and deployment of the backend application.

+pytest: Executes automated tests during the CI phase to ensure code reliability before deployment.